visahaarala/starchivore/README.md

 [https://fineli.fi/fineli/fi/avoin-data](https://fineli.fi/fineli/fi/avoin-data)

 Only foods with scientific name, raw, and fiber > 0 are included.
-Plus all the seeds (not raw in the Fineli database).
+Plus all the seeds (not raw in the Fineli database). /// TODO